 In response to exploding Federal deficits and debt, the Simpson Bowles Commission and Super Committee were formed to address the fiscal crisis.
 They both failed so the Budget Control Act was adopted which allows Bush tax cuts to expire and implements deep spending cuts (sequestration) on January 1, 2013.
 But the media narrative never frames the fiscal cliff in a factual context, i.e., exploding deficits and debt are primarily due to the financial crisis and resulting Great Recession, not entitlements and tax policy.
 Taxes will increase dramatically and entitlements will be slashed in order to deal with the after effects of the Wall Street meltdown.

 Speaking of the “Great Recession”, it’s important to remember what the financial crisis did to the U.S. economy.
 Phil Angelides was Chairman of the Financial Crisis Inquiry Commission (FCIC).
-These are some of his comments: “The public stewards of our financial system failed us, the CEO’s of financial institutions drove their companies OVER THE CLIFF and our economy with it….Nearly 26 million Americans are out of work, cannot find full time work, or have quit looking for work.
-Eleven TRILLION dollars of household wealth and retirement savings has been wiped away, vanished like some day trade gone bad”.
+Listen to seven minutes of his comments starting at 7min/55sec: “Nearly 26 million Americans are out of work, cannot find full time work, or have quit looking for work.
+Eleven TRILLION dollars of household wealth and retirement savings has been wiped away, vanished like some day trade gone bad…The public stewards of our financial system failed us, the CEO’s of financial institutions drove their companies over the cliff and our economy with it…”.

 It’s also important to remember that nobody forced Wall Street to BUY worthless subprime loans, securitize them, leverage them 50 to 1, put fraudulent triple A ratings on them, and sell them around the world.
 In fact, the FBI testified before Congress in 2004 and warned that mortgage fraud would cause a financial crisis.
 In 2006, mortgage industry experts warned all major lenders that “liars loans” had a “90% incidence of fraud”.
 What did the mortgage industry do?
 They massively increased the number of liars loans to the point that 1 in 3 loans was a liars loan when the bubble burst.
 That’s why Neil Barofsky, Inspector General for TARP, said fraud by the nine largest banks caused the need for the TARP bailout.
 William Black was Deputy Director of the Savings and Loan Insurance Corporation during the 1980′s S&L meltdown.
 He helped obtain 1000 criminal convictions of “elite” bankers.
 In this interview, Mr. Black starts with the 2004 FBI warning and lays out compelling evidence of Wall Street fraud, which has not been prosecuted by Obama’s Department of Injustice.